ValentynaKucheriava/Case-Study/README.md

 The data used in this project is the [Data Science Salaries 2023](https://www.kaggle.com/datasets/arnabchaki/data-science-salaries-2023/data) dataset from Kaggle.
 The objective of this work is to produce data visualizations using the Tableau tool and SQL queries in PostgreSQL.

 ## Data Transformation
-Ja observed that the majority of values are in their abbreviated form, which, if displayed as such in reports, could be ambiguous, so ja adjusted these values.
+I observed that the majority of values are in their abbreviated form, which, if displayed as such in reports, could be ambiguous, so adjusted these values.
 * remote_ratio: Modified the values as [0 -> Office; 50 -> Hybrid; 100 -> Remote]
 * employment_type: Modified the values as [CT -> Contract; FT -> Full Time; FL -> Freelance; PT -> Part Time]
 * company_size: Modified the values as [L -> Large; M -> Medium; S -> Small]